Get ready to discover the top Long Island City Restaurants

 You can enjoy these Long Island City restaurants every day when you move to the area

 As a Big Apple resident, you can regularly visit the best restaurants in Long Island City.
-To help you get settled, we offer fully furnished coliving spaces at The Lanes by Common.
+To help you get settled, we offer fully furnished coliving spaces at ALTA by Common and The Lanes by Common.
 You can enjoy city living for an attainable price by renting a private room in an all-inclusive shared suite.
 We also offer studios as well as private one and two-bedroom apartments in popular cities around the United States.
 Explore our living spaces to find your perfect home today!